vstinner/unicode_book/historical_encodings.rst

 ''''''

 Windows :ref:`code page <codepage>` 1252, best known as cp1252, is a variant of :ref:`ISO-8859-1`.
-It is the default encoding of all English and western europe Windows setups.
+It is the default encoding of all English and Western Europe Windows setups.
 It is used as a fallback by web browsers if the webpage doesn't provide any encoding information (not in HTML, nor in HTTP).

 cp1252 shares 224 code points with ISO-8859-1, the range 0x80—0x9F (32